marcapelini/RTProfileSelector/Lens Profiles/README.txt

 correction profiles for any lens you have.

-RTProfileSelector will try to find the best match for the actual focal length recorded in the RAW file.
+RTProfileSelector will try to find the best match for the actual focal length recorded in the raw file.
 If no matching FL is found in the "[Distortion]", section, RTProfileSelector will interpolate over the nearest values.
 If the actual focal length is below the minimum or above the maximum in the range, RTProfileSelector will just use the value from the nearest FL.